Differences between Save and Save As

 Information bar display

-The Information bar is there to notify you of important information about the files you open in Nitro Pro.
-This includes notifying you when files have been secured, digitally signed, or contain form fields. some users, particularly those who regularly deal with these kinds of files, receiving constant notifications can get annoying.
+The Information bar is there to notify you of important information about the PDF files you open in Nitro Pro.
+This includes notifying you when PDF files have been secured, digitally signed, or contain form fields.
+For some users, particularly those who regularly deal with these kinds of files, receiving constant notifications can get annoying.
 In the Interface preferences you can turn off either or both of these kinds of notifications.

 Bookmark text size